GideonZ/1541u-documentation/u64/user_interface.rst

 The menu starts with showing the available network interfaces, and the storage devices that are attached to the cartridge.
-By default, it will only show the built-in Ethernet port.
+By default, it will only show the built-in Flash drive, a RAM disk for temporary file storage and the built-in Ethernet port.
 When USB-sticks are inserted, one or more items will appear in this list.
 This screen is the 'root' of the file system.